svenlampe/malebosephodi.github.io/menu_speaking.md

 This is not an exhaustive list. get in contact to discuss your needs

-### Panel Conversations
-i bring heart, clarity and authenticity to panel spaces, both as a panellist and moderator

 ### Facilitation and Workshops
 creating safe, sacred containers for:
 - storytelling
 - writing and photography for healing
-- healing circles (embodiment, writing and photography as healing methods)
+- healing circles
 - African Feminism
 - Digital Technology and Society
-- Nature as Kin (The Natural World and the Arts)
+- The Natural World and the Arts

+### Panel Conversations
+i bring heart, clarity and authenticity to panel spaces, both as a panellist and moderator

 ### Podcast Guest
 a soulful, reflective voice for intimate, meaningful dialogue. let’s talk about healing, identity, tech, activism, spirituality, nature or whatever your spirit is calling in
 {: .text-justify}

 ### One-on-one chat
 this is an informal chat for 30 minutes about anything and everything. - donation-based